haiaty/neverstoplearning-software-engineering/Learn/architecture_sidecar_pattern.md

 The Sidecar pattern and service mesh are methods to easily apply common features, like logging, security, or monitoring, across a network of computers.
 They're useful for more than just linking operations together.
 For example, instead of adding security checks to each service individually, you can use a service mesh to handle security for all services at once.
 This approach works like the Decorator Design Pattern from a famous design book, letting someone add extra functions, such as adding a logging feature that tracks all messages between services, across a network without changing how things are normally connected.

+The sidecar isn’t meant to be used for just anything, only operational coupling.Operational coupling includes the things we’ve been discussing—logging, monitoring, service discovery, authentication and authorization, and so on.
+Basically, it covers all the plumbing parts of the infrastructure that have no domain responsibility.
+But you should never put domain shared components, like the Address or Customer class, in the sidecar.